Featured image

 The Asahi cyber attack reminds us that manufacturing resilience depends on secure digital operations.
 Organisations that understand their cyber exposure, plan for disruption, and regularly test defences are far better placed to recover quickly and maintain trust.

 At CyPro, we see this breach as proof that prevention and preparedness must go hand in hand.
-Regular reviews, such as our Security Assessments & Audits, help organisations spot weaknesses before attackers do.
+Regular reviews, such as our Vulnerability Management services, help organisations spot weaknesses before attackers do.
 Learning from incidents like Asahi’s is the smartest way to strengthen response plans and protect production continuity.

 If you’re reflecting on the lessons from the Asahi cyber attack, now is a good time to reassess your own posture.
 Understanding where your risks lie – and how to close those gaps – can make all the difference when the next threat appears.
 Reach out to us if you’d like support in reviewing your approach or building a more resilient cyber security strategy.